 In addition, she also contributed an Isle of Man chapter on gaming in the recent Eversheds Sutherland Horizon Scanning – Betting and Gaming quarterly review.

-Claire has a masters degree from The Johns Hopkins University, Baltimore and is a member of The Law Society of Scotland, a Manx advocate and a Writer to Her Majesty’s Signet.
-Claire is a member of the Institute of Directors, the Licensing Executive Society and the Society for Computers and the Law and since 2002 has been accredited by The Law Society of Scotland as a specialist in intellectual property law.
+Claire has a masters degree from The Johns Hopkins University, Baltimore and is a Manx advocate and a Writer to Her Majesty’s Signet.
+Claire is a member of the Institute of Directors, the Licensing Executive Society and the Society for Computers and the Law and since 2002.
 Claire is a General Member of the International Masters of Gaming Law and a former member of the Isle of Man Data Protection Tribunal.
 She is a Notary Public both in Scotland and the Isle of Man.
 In 2016, Claire was announced as a non-executive Director of Playtech, joining the Board as a recognised industry expert in eGaming, technology and regulation.

 Some examples of Claire´s work include advising: